 God, the creator of bones, has rightly been called the Great Engineer.

 What do you think our bones would be like without any mineral?
 You can see for yourself by doing an easy (even tasty!) experiment.
-First, you must eat all the meat off a chicken drumstick, which is actually the femur of the chicken’s leg.
-Then put the chicken femur in a small jar filled with enough vinegar to completely cover the bone.
+First, you must eat all the meat off a chicken drumstick, which is actually the tibia and fibula of the chicken’s leg.
+Then put the chicken tibia (the larger bone) in a small jar filled with enough vinegar to completely cover the bone.
 Cover the jar and let it sit for two weeks.

 When you remove the bone from the vinegar after two weeks, you will find that it has become so flexible you will be able to tie it into a knot!
 What happened?
 Vinegar contains an acid (acetic acid) that completely dissolves any mineral in the bone, leaving the flexible organic material, which is 95% collagen.
 You have essentially produced a leather bone.
 Imagine what it would be like if all the bones in your body were like this, and then thank God for the mineral in your bones.